 Who should attend?

 Participants have the option of completing an assessment component and on completion will be provided with an official Imperial College London transcript of results.
-Details of the assessment and deadline for submission will be given during the course.
 Please note that there is an additional assessment fee payable in full prior to submission date.
-Please contact us for further information.